eveningglow/BicycleGAN-pytorch/README.md

 <p align="center"><img width="100%" src="png/model.png" /></p>

 ### cVAE-GAN
-This can be seen as __image reconstruction process.__ By doing this, we can make the encoder extract proper latent code z which specializes given image 'B' and the generator generate an image which has features of 'B'.
+This can be seen as __image reconstruction process.__ By doing this, we can make the encoder extract proper latent code z which contains features of given image 'B' and the generator generate image which has features of 'B'.
 Of course, the generator also needs to be able to fool the discriminator.
-Futhermore, It uses KL-divergence to make the generator be able to generate images using randomly sampled z from normal distribution.
+Futhermore, It uses KL-divergence to make the generator be able to generate images using randomly sampled z from normal distribution at the test phase.

 ### cLR-GAN
-This can be seen as __latent code reconstruction process.__ The main purpose of this process is to make invertible mapping between B and z.
-It leads to bijective consistency between latent encoding and output modes that is important to prevent from __mode collapse.__ If many latent codes correspond to an output mode, this is mode collapse.
+This can be seen as __latent code reconstruction process.__ If many latent codes correspond to a same output mode, this is mode collapse.
+The main purpose of cLR-GAN is to make invertible mapping between B and z.
+It leads to bijective consistency between latent encoding and output modes that is significant to prevent model from __mode collapse.__

 ## Prerequisites
 * [Python 3.5+](https://www.continuum.io/downloads)
 * [PyTorch 0.2.0](http://pytorch.org/)

 ## Training step
+Before getting started, suppose that we want to optmize G which can convert __domain A into B__.
+__real_B__ : A real image of domain B from training data set
+__fake_B__ : A fake image of domain B made by the generator

 __1. Optimize D__
 * Optimize D in cVAE-GAN using real_B and fake_B made with encoded_z(__Adversarial loss__).
 * Optimize D in cLR-GAN using real_B and fake_B made with random_z(__Adversarial loss__).